sipstack/sipstack-connector-asterisk/README.md

 - Wait for files to finish writing before processing
 - Upload recordings to SIPSTACK with metadata
 - Optionally delete files after successful upload

+### Permission Handling

+The connector runs as the user specified by PUID/PGID to match your asterisk user's permissions:

+- **Set PUID/PGID** in your `.env` file to match your asterisk user
+- **No manual permission changes** required on your Asterisk directories
+- **Works with any UID/GID** - just run `id asterisk` to find the values
+- **Docker Compose** uses the `user:` directive to run as the specified user
+- **Docker Run** requires `--user UID:GID` flag

+Simply set these two values and the connector will run with the correct permissions!

 ### Recording Filters